 Rather than replacement fears, successful speakers demonstrate augmentation strategies.
 Concrete examples include:

-- Spacemaker AI (acquired by Autodesk for $240 million) analyzes millions of site configurations in minutes
+- Spacemaker AI (acquired by Autodesk for $240 million) analyzes site configurations rapidly

 - TestFit generates building layouts meeting specific pro forma requirements